Leadership in Higher Education

 Students experience professional internships in both student affairs and academic affairs, developing the ability to analyze policy; assess students' needs; create, implement and evaluate programs; and foster environments that enhance student learning in all areas of campus life.
 Students also complete a project-based practicum in an area different from their internships.

-- Academic affairs intern
+- Academic affairs

-- Admission interns
+- Admission (2)